 The region at the left of the pinch-off voltage and locus curve is called the ohmic region or voltage-controlled resistor.
 In this region, the JFET can work as a voltage-controlled variable resistor.

 The FET symbol has three terminals gate, drain, and source.
 The gate is highlighted by the arrowhead.
-Where the arrowhead points to the convention current if the PN junction is forward bias.
+Where the arrowhead points to the convention current if the PN junction is forward-biased.

 Types of FETs